Power your automotive ecosystem with a connected consumer digital strategy

 Key areas of integration

 It would be an enormous misstep to ignore consumer requests for personal interaction.
 Many aspects of the car buying journey are confusing and impersonal.
 Packages, pricing and inventory are inconsistent across manufacturer, dealer, third-party and social sites.
-Often, a customer could benefit from some handholding when things get complicated.

 Consumers expect to see consistent messages meant specifically for them across all channels.
 In fact, recent analysis has found that personalization reduces acquisition costs by 50%.3 And because personalization is a proven tactic for improving communication with buyers, customer experience leaders who focus on personalization grow revenue 12% faster than laggards.4 Demands for seamless and personalized experiences will only increase with the rise of shared mobility, autonomous driving and vehicle connectivity.